dhampirjs/dhampir/packages/core/README.md

 **Area Rendering** is a part of the Routing Rule that contains identifier or name of the Area and function or component that Routing Feature will render to that Area.

 ## Extensibility

 In progress.

 ## Appearance

+This feature allows user registering custom Color Themes, develop custom components that use Color Theme, additional API to work with Themes.

 ## Storage

+Allows user to configure which data storage to use.
+Supports Redux and React Query.

+## Feature Toggling
+In progress.